Milky Milky Milk Tour: Background and development

 Cyrus announced the tour on October 3, 2015 through her Instagram account after her appearance on Saturday Night Live, adding tickets for the tour would be on sale on October 7, 2015.
 Live Nation promoted the tour.
 On November 4, 2015, Cyrus announced two additional tour dates in Vancouver, British Columbia, Canada and Los Angeles.
 She also announced the tour had been renamed the Milky Milky Milk Tour.

 One of the outfits Cyrus wore on the tour was an S&M/bondage style top that included fake breasts (to give the illusion of toplessness), and a giant prosthetic penis.
 Cyrus wore this outfit while performing "Karen Don't Be Sad".
-Costume designed and created by artist Colin Christian.
+The costume was designed and created by artist Colin Christian.

 On December 19, 2015, go90 live streamed Cyrus' December 19 show in Los Angeles, the farewell night of the tour.
 The stream ran for a length of 130 minutes, recording the entire show.